 What if My Dog Won’t Stop Gaining Weight?

 L-carnitine is recommended to help your senior dog to metabolize their food quicker and aid weight loss.
 So if your pup seems to be struggling with weight gain, this may be perfect to help with their weight loss journey and to keep your dog s body fighting fit.
 However, it is always best to visit your veterinarian and get their professional opinion and advice before pursuing this option, just so that they may help you to rule out any other possible reasons.
+Find out more about dog food for weight loss here.

 Keep Your Dog’s Teeth Clean